ENSpunks/Timeland/ReadMe.md

 ##### **Causal Relativity Postulates**:

-1. Mass is the 3D cross-section of a 4D manifold, with the 4D volume of the observer projected as quantized mass in 3D space.
+1. Mass is the cross-section of a 4D manifold in 3D space and quantized mass is a projection of 4D volume of the manifold.
-2. Light is a massless form of energy \( E \) that propagates outward from mass in all directions at the speed of causality \( c \), creating a causal light sphere.
+2. Photons propagates outward from mass in all directions at the speed of causality \( c \) creating a causal light sphere relative to an inertial frame of referene.
-3. Gravity is the curvature of 3D space in the presence of a 3D cross-section of a 4D manifold, propagating outward from mass in all directions at the speed of causality \( c \), forming a causal gravity sphere.
+3. Gravity is the curvature of 3D space by mass and propagates outward from the mass in all directions at the speed of causality \( c \) creating a causal light sphere relative to an inertial frame of referene.
 4. Mass, light, and gravity can be unified geometrically between any two observers in relative inertial frames, independent of a time dimension.

 These postulates define the foundational framework of causal relativity, where the geometric interactions of mass, light, and gravity are treated as manifestations of a higher-dimensional manifold and described geometrically in 3D space.